Guru-25/SkillRack-Points-Tracker/README.md

 # SkillRack Points Calculator

 A simple SkillRack points calculator using React, Express, Node.js, Axios, Cheerio, MongoDB, Mongoose, and deployed on Vercel.
 This project scrapes user data from SkillRack, calculates points, and displays them with a progress bar.
-It also uses React Helmet for dynamic titles and js-cookie for managing cookies.
+It also uses js-cookie for managing cookies.

 ## Tools and Technologies